caiofernandes00/Golang-Microservice-Database-Management/README.md

 sqlc generate
 ```

-Files under `src/infrastructure/db/queries` should be generated (DO NOT EDIT)
+Files under `src/infrastructure/db/queries` should be generated (DO NOT EDIT), they are like CRUD automatically generated from .sql files.